 A team of engineers and researchers under the direction of Dr. Brian Stoner accepted the challenge.
-After several years of user-centered design and engineering, including valuable feedback from thousands of households to better understand cultural norms and preferences, the first prototype was delivered to Ahmedabad, India, in 2016.
-Data from this first use case informed development and deployment of the next generation system - the Empower Sanitation Platform.
+After several years of user-centered design and engineering, including valuable feedback from thousands of households to better understand cultural norms and preferences, the first prototype sanitation system was delivered to Ahmedabad, India, in 2016.
+Data from this first use case informed development of the next generation system - the Empower Sanitation Platform.
 The sanitation platform is currently undergoing further field testing in a women's dormitory in Coimbatore, India, and in a community in Durban, South Africa.
 WaSH-AID’s technology combines electrochemical disinfection for liquid waste processing with a solid waste process adapted for the use case.
 Solutions are modular and scalable: liquid waste is turned into non-potable water that can be reused to flush the system or for crop irrigation, and the solid waste is converted into energy.
 The system will debut in two cities, Narsapur and Warangal, India, in 2019.

 Potential commercial applications of both the Empower Sanitation Platform and the Reclaimer are immense: from natural disaster recovery and caring for displaced persons to military bases and large-scale civic events, the systems can scale for use in shared public spaces around the world.
 The technology aims to improve human health and well-being; increase gender equality; and conserve, recycle, and generate critical resources.